joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

 ### Setup Password-based Single-Sign on

 Azure Application Proxy supports various [single ](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy-config-sso-how-to)sign-on methods, including Kerberos SPN integration.

-My Synology NAS uses standalone accounts, so I will set Password-based single sign-on, allowing the MyApps extension to store my credentials.
+However, my Synology NAS uses standalone accounts, so I will set Password-based single sign-on, allowing the MyApps extension to store my credentials _(if you want single-sign-on using the password-based sign in, then every user will need to have this extension configured)_.

  1. Download and install the [**MyApps Secure Sign-in extension**](https://microsoftedge.microsoft.com/addons/detail/my-apps-secure-signin-ex/gaaceiggkkiffbfdpmfapegoiohkiipl#:\~:text=My%20Apps%20Secure%20Sign-in%20Extension.%20This%20extension%20is,to%20cloud%20applications%20within%20your%20organization%20or%20school.)
  2. **Log** in using your Microsoft account to the MyApps **extension**